North Korea fires projectiles, rejects South Korea's 'senseless' dialogue pledge

 Trump and Kim have met twice since their first summit in Singapore last year and said their countries would continue talks.
 However, little progress has been made on the North’s stated commitment to denuclearize.

-Reporting by Jack Kim and Josh Smith; Additional reporting by Hyunjoo Jin in SEOUL, Chris Gallagher in TOKYO, and Idrees Ali and David Brunnstrom in WASHINGTON; Editing by Lisa Shumaker and Paul Tait
+Reporting by Jack Kim and Josh Smith; Additional reporting by Hyunjoo Jin in SEOUL, Chris Gallagher in TOKYO, and Idrees Ali and David Brunnstrom in WASHINGTON; Editing by Lisa Shumaker, Paul Tait and Michael Perry